dnvriend/study-sbt/README.md

 - [(sbt-main) - sbt.Defaults](https://github.com/sbt/sbt/blob/1.x/main/src/main/scala/sbt/Defaults.scala): All the default implementation and settings for the available Keys.
 This is a great place to go look for how a task is wired.
 - [(sbt-main) - sbt.Project](https://github.com/sbt/sbt/blob/1.x/main/src/main/scala/sbt/Project.scala): This class defines an sbt project.
 So if you type `project` in an sbt-session or type `lazy val myproj = project in file(".")` or just want a reference to the project in a build.sbt and type `project` somewhere in your build.sbt, you get a reference to this type.
 - [(sbt-io) - sbt.io.IO](https://github.com/sbt/io/blob/1.x/io/src/main/scala/sbt/io/IO.scala): The io library is a great place to get ideas to use with your own API.
 For starters it has some really nice implicit conversion ideas to make working with files and direrectories easy. `IO.write` and `IO.createDirectory` are a great place to start looking at the library.

+## Sbt's Design Overview
+The following is an essential read to learn the [design of Sbt](https://github.com/sbt/sbt/wiki/Design-Overview) and is part of the [Sbt wiki](https://github.com/sbt/sbt/wiki).

+The `reload` command's job is to produce a `BuildStructure` and put it in `State` for future commands like task execution to use. `BuildStructure` is the data type that represents everything about a build: projects and relationships, evaluated settings, and logging configuration.
+Once the `reload` command has the `BuildStructure` value, it stores it in `State.attributes`, keyed by `Keys.stateBuildStructure`.

+To pass information between commands, without the need to reload the project, the `State` object contains an attribute map.
+Because the `State` object is passed between commands, it is the ideal way to pass information between commands. `State.attributes` is a typesafe map.
+Keys are of type `AttributeKey[T]` and you can only associate values of type `T` with that key.
+State has convenience methods set/get that delegate to the underlying attributes map by means of extension methods.
+On `State` you can call among others the methods `get(key): Option[T]`, `put(key, value): State`, `remove(key): State`, `update(key)(f: Option[A] => B): State` and `has(key): Boolean` to operate on the attribute map.
+This is one way a command can change the behavior of tasks without needing to reload the project: it sets attributes in `State` and the task accesses `State` via the `state` task.

+## Project.extract
+The `Project.extract(state)` call at its core calls `state.get(Keys.stateBuildStructure)` to get the `BuildStructure` back.
+It does some other things as well:

+- throws a nicer exception if a project isn't loaded
+- loads the session with `state.get(Keys.sessionSettings)`
+- returns the session and structure in an `Extracted` value, which provides a better interface to them

+## Session settings

+The SessionSettings datatype tracks a few pieces of information that are not persisted.
+The two main pieces are:

+- the current project: changed by the project command, for example
+- additional settings: added by the set command, for example

+SessionSettings only tracks this information; setting these values on a SessionSettings object does not apply the changes.
+In particular, the project has to be reloaded for the additional settings to take effect.
+Reloading checks the settings for problems like references to non-existing settings and then the settings are reevaluated.
+The release plugin has a reapply method that shows the proper way to add settings to the current project.

 ## intellij sbt plugin
 - [Scala plugin for IntelliJ IDEA 2017.1](https://blog.jetbrains.com/scala/2017/03/23/scala-plugin-for-intellij-idea-2017-1-cleaner-ui-sbt-shell-repl-worksheet-akka-support-and-more/)